PurdueCAM2Project/Training/ImageTeam/week_1/week_1.md

 - PDF of answers to the questions
 - Screenshot of complete quizzes from Coursera
 - Screenshot of Torch7 command line (include your username in the screenshot)
-- Screenshot of successfully importing Caffe
+- Screenshot of successfully importing Caffe (see below)

 ```
 <username>@<computer-name>$ python